If you’d like to receive emails to let you know about important project updates, please click here.

 Q3.
 When will work start and how long will it take?

 A3: Planning permission was granted in early 2021 with preparatory work carried out during the spring and summer.
 This included setting up a site compound and laying temporary access roads.
 In September 2021 clearance of vegetation and trees began, with material brought to the main site compound to be used in the embankment for the new road.
 Contractors also started to create a network of creeks.
-All work is programmed for completion in spring 2023 when all the temporary infrastructures will be removed.
+All work is programmed for completion in summer 2023 when all the temporary infrastructures will be removed.
 Creating the breach and allowing the tide back in will be one of the final parts of the LORP.

 The scheme involves a significant change to the landscape (see Q8).
 In essence the project will recreate the inter-